ElenaSolov/mesto-project-plus/README.md

 ## Future plans:

-- to connect to frontend and deploy
+- to connect to frontend
 - add tests